Richard W. Habersham

-Richard Wylly Habersham (December 1786 – December 2, 1842) was an American lawyer from Savannah, Georgia.
+Education and early career

 Habersham graduated from Princeton College in 1810.
 He was appointed United States Attorney and served until his resignation in 1825.

+Congress

 Running as a Whig, he was elected as a representative from Georgia in the United States House of Representatives from 1839 to 1842 and died in office.

+Burial

 He is interred at Old Cemetery in Clarkesville, Georgia.